|

 Karen: Can you tell us a little about your background, your writing career, etc?
 I notice you were born in England, but now live in Canada?

-My writing career didn't begin in earnest until recently.
+Celia: I was born in Devon, England and emigrated to Canada in 1980.
+Canada feels like home now, but I draw on the very rich memories of my child and young adulthood for my work.
+My writing career didn’t begin in earnest until recently.
 Until then it had to take a back seat to everything else in my life, husbands (one at a time), children, survival.
-Now it's key to my survival.
+Now it’s key to my survival.

 Karen: What are you currently working on and what are your literary goals?

+Celia: I always have several short stories/articles on the go and I’m working on two novels, the second in the Gale Island series, and another tale based on a Dartmoor legend.
 My ambition is to be able to make some sort of living at writing, though I read the other day that only 6% of writers manage to do this.
-Those stats are bit daunting, but as my mother likes to remind me, persistence is my middle name and I'm determined to be one of the 6%.
+Those stats are bit daunting, but as my mother likes to remind me, persistence is my middle name and I’m determined to be one of the 6%.
 God willing, if I can only keep my marbles, I hope I will be writing until the day I die.
-The word 'retire' isn't even in my vocabulary.
+The word ‘retire’ isn’t even in my vocabulary.

 Karen: How do you write?
 (That is, where do you get your ideas, do you write in an office at home, do you write full time or do you have a 'proper' job, etc?)

+Celia: I used to work outside the home until five years ago, when a serious illness made me realize how short life is, and how awful it would be to die without at least trying to fulfill an ambition.
+I had my husband’s full support when I reduced my working hours, then gradually evolved into writing full time.
 I work in a small office upstairs in our home, starting at 8 am and working until 3 pm each day, except for weekends, which I spend mainly with my husband.
 I generally come up for air in the afternoons to do the chores, gardening etc. After dinner I return to work, either to write or to work on my web pages.

 As for my ideas, they just appear.
 Sometimes a character pops into my head and I fit a story around him/her, or I dream a story and adapt it.
 I also have a whole filing drawer of stories begun and not finished from over the years.
 Some ideas start off like my paintings, just a brush stroke, and I have to create the story with layers until I am satisfied with the end result.
 Once my characters take breath they get minds of their own and carry the story along.
-I always worry about finishing--you know, how will I end this? even though I remind myself generally speaking the characters always do the job for me.
+I always worry about finishing–you know, how will I end this? even though I remind myself generally speaking the characters always do the job for me.

 Karen: Why did you originally decide to publish your work electronically and would you recommend it to other writers?